GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 #### Method `getRow`

-More efficient method is to combine `getRow` (\ref TNL::Matrices::SparseMatrix::getRow) method with `ParallelFor` (\ref TNL::Algorithms::ParallelFor) and lambda function as the following example demonstrates:
+More efficient method, especially for GPUs, is to combine `getRow` (\ref TNL::Matrices::SparseMatrix::getRow) method with `ParallelFor` (\ref TNL::Algorithms::ParallelFor) and lambda function as the following example demonstrates:

 \includelineno SparseMatrixViewExample_getRow.cpp

-On the line 11, we create small matrix having five rows (number of rows is given by the size of the [initializer list](https://en.cppreference.com/w/cpp/utility/initializer_list) ) and columns (number of columns is given by the second parameter) and we set each row capacity to one (particular elements of the initalizer list).
-On the line 22, we call `ParallelFor` to iterate over all matrix elements.
-Each row is processed by the lambda function `f` (lines14-17).
-In the lambda function, we first fetch a sparse matrix row (\ref TNL::Matrices::SparseMatrixRowView) which is a proxy to matrix row.
-This object has a method `setElement` accepting three parameters:
+On the line 11, we create small matrix having five rows (number of rows is given by the size of the [initializer list](https://en.cppreference.com/w/cpp/utility/initializer_list) ) and columns (number of columns is given by the second parameter) and we set each row capacity to one (particular elements of the initializer list).
+On the line 22, we call `ParallelFor` (\ref TNL::Algorithms::ParallelFor) to iterate over all matrix elements.
+Each row is processed by the lambda function `f` (lines 14-17).
+In the lambda function, we first fetch a sparse matrix row (\ref TNL::Matrices::SparseMatrixRowView) which serves for accessing particular matrix rows.
+This object has a method `setElement` (\ref TNL::Matrices::SparseMatrixRowView::setElement) accepting three parameters:

 1. `localIdx` is a rank of the nonzero element in given matrix row.
 2. `columnIdx` is the new column index of the matrix element.